Sure Fire Activities for your Twelve-Month-Old!

 Twelve months old!
 Your baby will soon be a toddler!

-When you look at a new baby, your twelve-month-old looks so-o-o big!
-Did you have fun at your 12-Month-Old Baby’s First Birthday?
+When you look at a new baby, your twelve-month-old looks so-o big!
+Did you have fun at your 12-month-old Baby’s First Birthday?

 Read books!

-Your twelve-month-old will be ready to have an established bedtime routine.
-Reading stories in your child’s bedroom every time she naps or goes to bed at night helps to make a habit of reading together, encourages a lifelong love of reading, and clearly indicates it’s time for sleep… even if you are away from home or need a babysitter.
+Your twelve-month-old will be ready for a consistent bedtime routine.
+Reading stories in your child’s bedroom every time she naps or goes to bed at night helps establish a habit of reading together, encourages a lifelong love of reading, and clearly indicates it’s time for sleep… even when you are away from home or need a babysitter.
 (My grandkids also insist on Twinkle, Twinkle, Little Star at least 2 times!!)

-Certainly, keep the books simple, and don’t worry if you have to create a story or just refer to the pictures.
+Indeed, keep the books simple, and don’t worry if you have to create a story or refer to the pictures.

 Books that have smells or something to touch or feel are especially exciting… and you’ve probably noticed that a favorite book may become a story that is read and re-read every night!